 If you fill out the feedback form, your feedback and its metadata are retained indefinitely, so we can keep track of any suggestions you may have and hopefully implement them.
 We also do not delete the above-mentioned analytics data, to keep open the possibility of future research.

 If you have used this site, you can use our feedback form to request to receive an exported file of all data we hold about you.
 You can also request that we erase any personal data we hold about you.
-If you any privacy-specific concerns, please fill out our feedback form.
+If you have any privacy-specific concerns, please fill out our feedback form.

 Any data you’ve provided us is stored on a secure server.